 At Loders, we aim to develop children’s creativity.
 They have opportunities to draw, paint, print, make collages, use fabrics and threads and use clay.
-They are taught the skills and techniques, including digital media, and are then given the opportunity to practise them to produce individual and group pieces of work As children go up through the school, they are encouraged to think critically and develop an understanding about art and design.
-In we were awarded Artsmark Silver.
+They are taught the skills and techniques, including digital media, and are then given the opportunity to practise them to produce individual and group pieces of work.
+As children go up through the school, they are encouraged to think critically and develop an understanding about art and design.
 Every two years the school organises an ‘Arts Week’ which culminates in a parade through the village.
 We engage local artists, volunteers and parents to support us.

 At Loders, we drive to inspire children’s curiosity and fascination about the world we live in.
 We believe that our children need to develop a global understanding particularly as we are a small rural village school.
 The children will learn about locational and place knowledge, human and physical geography and geographical skills and fieldwork.

 At Loders, our children in KS2 learn French.
-Years 4 – 6 have discrete lessons with a specialist teacher.
-Year 3 children experience the language within the classroom setting.
+Years 1 – 6 have discrete lessons with a specialist teacher.
 The children sing and act in French during special assemblies and events.

 The school has a long tradition of musical activity, offering considerable opportunities for children to develop their talents in all aspects of music including composition, singing and appreciation.
 Many children learn to play the recorder, the violin, guitar and cello.
 The school is very fortunate in having a talented musician on the staff.